cabrerahector/wordpress-popular-posts/readme.txt

 * *I'm unable to activate the "Display post thumbnail" option.
 Why?*
 Make sure that: your host is running **PHP 4.3 or higher**; the **GD library** is installed and [enabled by your host](http://wordpress.org/support/topic/289778#post-1366038); your theme has been enabled to use the [Featured Images functionality](http://wordpress.org/support/topic/413441#post-1562888).

+* *I'm seeing a "No thumbnail" image, where's my post thumbnail?*
+Make sure you have assigned one using the [Featured Images functionality](http://wordpress.org/support/topic/413441#post-1562888), otherwise my plugin will show this image by default.

 * *Can I embed my most popular posts in any other ways than via sidebar widgets?*
 Yes.
 You have two other ways to achieve this: via **shortcode** [wpp] (so you can embed it directly on your posts / pages), or via **template tag**.